 The hype of Fresher’s week hums throughout the dorms, library shelves and the university campus the first few days of the term.
 University is the best years of your life, and Freshers is one week-long party are two phrases that you will be told leading up to the start of term, and although these statements can be proven true, fresher’s week can be one of the toughest times while studying.
-Freshers is full of late-nights, Jagerbombs and cheesy chips but it is also why a lot of students feel pressured and socially anxious.

 The seven-day holiday can be tough for many young people because they may be going to university alone – your friends are at other universities or back at home – and the people surrounding them are practically strangers.
 It is not surprising that there are some first years’ experiencing social anxiety and loneliness during the first few weeks of Fresher’s and shortly thereafter.

-Many students don’t understand that loneliness and homesickness are common during the beginning and young people can feel embarrassed of ashamed to speak of these feelings as signs can be recognised by their new housemates and not just their personal tutor.
+Many students don’t understand that loneliness and homesickness are common during the beginning and young people can feel embarrassed or ashamed to speak of these feelings as signs can be recognised by their new housemates and not just their personal tutor.
 But outside of that, there are also other ways to deal with any potential mental health issues at university.

 Some common signs can be crying, calling or speaking to parents and friends more than usual and travelling (if able to) back home.
 And although some of these signs can seem normal for students moving to university, if you feel resentment towards your new life then you could be homesick.
-However, resolving these negative feelings are much simpler than you can imagine, you’ll be able to deal with mental issues at university easier than you think, there will be a happy ending!
+However, resolving these negative feelings are much simpler than you can imagine, you’ll be able to deal with mental health issues at university easier than you think, there will be a happy ending!
 You can try talking to people more, from your dorm or class or student union, or trying to go out more socially to enjoy these experiences and not allow them to pass you by.
 Once you begin expanding your social circle, you will come to realise that a lot of other students feel the same as you do.

 It was found that as many as 3 in 5 students feel homesick at university during their time in the first year, 1 in 3 students reported feeling sad or depressed, and 1 in 5 undergraduates were concerned about anxiety.
 If students have feelings of depression, sadness or anxiety they should seek help, there are all types of support at university and know that being uncomfortable in new surroundings can and will pass once they speak out about it.